ldgabbay/jwplayer/fl5/doc/publishers/httpstreaming.rst

 HTTP pseudostreaming combines the advantages of straight HTTP downloads (it passes any firewall, viewers on bad connections can simply wait for the download) with the ability to seek to non-downloaded parts.
 The only drawbacks of HTTP Pseudostreaming compared to Flash's official :ref:`rtmpstreaming` are its reduced security (HTTP is easier to sniff than RTMP) and long loading times when seeking in large videos (> 15 minutes).

 HTTP Pseudostreaming should not be confused with HTTP Dynamic Streaming.
 The latter is a brand-new mechanism currently being developed by Adobe that works by chopping up the original video in so-called *chunks* of a few seconds each.
 The videoplayer seamlessly glues these chunks together again.
-This version of the JW Player does **not** support HTTP Dynamic Streaming.
+The JW Player does **not yet** support HTTP Dynamic Streaming.

 Servers